Ibrahim Sangaré (French footballer): Career

 Sangaré signed his first professional contract for Auxerre on 3 February 2017, having worked his way up in the lower French divisions with L'Entente SSG, Chambly, and Avranches.
 Sangaré made his professional debut for Auxerre in a 2–0 loss to US Orléans on 4 February 2017 in the Ligue 2.

 Sangaré spent 18 months in Turkey with Giresunspor and Menemenspor from June 2018, returning to France to sign for Créteil in February 2020.
 He further signed for Orléans, and Le Puy Foot 43.

+On 4 August 2025, Azerbaijan Premier League club Gabala announced the signing of Sangaré from Hapoel Hadera, to a one-year contract.

 Personal life

 Sangaré was born in France, and is of Ivorian descent.